-It is also worth highlighting the trend of a proportional increase in the number of cases within the proceedings under parts one and two of Article 111-1 of the CCU, which are considered under the simplified procedure30.
-Although the overall number of cases considered under parts one and two decreased in 2024, the use of simplified proceedings became more widespread:
+It is also worth highlighting the trend of a proportional increase in the number of cases within the proceedings under Parts 1 and 2 of Article 111-1 of the CCU, which are considered under the simplified procedure.
+Although the overall number of cases considered under Parts 1 and 2 decreased in 2024, the use of simplified proceedings became more widespread:

-under part two of Article 111-1 of the CCU, in 2023, 141 cases out of 154 were considered within the framework of simplified proceedings, i.e. 92%, while in 2024, 134 cases out of 142 were considered within this procedure, i.e. 94%.
+- under Part 1 of Article 111-1 of the CCU in 2023, 153 cases out of 214 were considered within the framework of simplified proceedings, i.e. 64%, while in 2024, 76 cases out of 106 were considered within this procedure, i.e. 72%; - under Part 2 of Article 111-1 of the CCU, in 2023, 141 cases out of 154 were considered within the framework of simplified proceedings, i.e. 92%, while in 2024, 134 cases out of 142 were considered within this procedure, i.e. 94%.

-There is a trend in appealing cases in the appellate instance, namely an increase in the number of open proceedings on appeals filed by the defence (especially in relation to verdicts delivered under part five of Article 111-1 of the CCU).
+There is a trend in appealing cases in the appellate instance, namely an increase in the number of open proceedings on appeals filed by the defence (especially in relation to verdicts delivered under Part 5 of Article 111-1 of the CCU).
 In total, from 15 June 2024 to 31 December 2024, 44 appeal proceedings were opened, in most of which appeals were filed solely by the defence, namely in 28 appeal proceedings.
 At the same time, only 7 appeals were filed solely by the prosecution.
 In another nine appeal proceedings, appeals were filed by both the prosecution and the defence.

 In a total of three proceedings, the court of appeal delivered new verdicts as partial satisfaction of the prosecution's appeals.
 In two proceedings, the court of appeal overturned the verdicts following defence appeals.
-In the first case, the case concerned the prosecution under part two of Article 111-1 of the CCU, namely the defendant's position as the head of the housing and communal services department.31 The verdict was cancelled due to the expiry of the time limit for bringing the person to criminal liability.32 The second case concerned a newspaper editor who allegedly took part in celebrations in the TOT of Ukraine and called on the public to participate in an illegal referendum.33 The court of appeal cancelled the verdict of the court of first instance and sent the case for a retrial.
+In the first case, the case concerned the prosecution under Part 2 of Article 111-1 of the CCU, namely the defendant's position as the head of the housing and communal services department.
+The verdict was cancelled due to the expiry of the time limit for bringing the person to criminal liability.
+The second case concerned a newspaper editor who allegedly took part in celebrations in the TOT of Ukraine and called on the public to participate in an illegal referendum.
+The court of appeal cancelled the verdict of the court of first instance and sent the case for a retrial.
 In 13 proceedings, the defence's appeal was dismissed, and in only one appeal proceeding was the prosecutor's appeal dismissed.